vojkovic/bird-pv-docker/README.md

 ## Usage

-To run the container from the build vojkovic/bird-pv image, use the following command:
+To run the container from the vojkovic/bird-pv image, use the following command:

 ```bash
 docker run -d --name bird --network host --restart always -v /path/to/bird.conf:/etc/bird.conf vojkovic/bird-pv